HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 Moving on....

-I promised you that this program would also illustrate using booleans to control appearances, even when the programmer can't tell the order things are going to happen in.
+I promised you that this program would also illustrate using Booleans to control appearances, even when the programmer can't tell the order things are going to happen in.
 Along the way, you're going to get another example of passing controls to a subroutine.

 The program's new behavior will be as follows....